Anemia, EPO, Kidney Failure, and You

-If you’re on dialysis, you most likely have anemia—a shortage of red blood cells.
-And, you probably take EPO to treat it.
-New studies have led to a warning by the Food and Drug Administration (FDA) about EPO.
+If you’re on dialysis, you most likely have anemia — a shortage of red blood cells.
+And, you may take EPO to treat it.
+Studies have led to a warning by the Food and Drug Administration (FDA) about EPO.
 Don’t panic!
 Read on, and we’ll tell you what this warning means to you.

 Red blood cells carry oxygen to your body's cells.
 Anemia starves your cells of oxygen.
 This causes symptoms like: